Introduction to Google Cloud Platform

 This image shows Google’s data center in Hamina, Finland.
 The facility is one of the most advanced and efficient data centers in the Google fleet.
 Its cooling system, which uses sea water from the Bay of Finland, reduces energy use

-first of its kind anywhere in the world.
+and is the first of its kind anywhere in the world.

 Google is one of the world’s largest corporate purchasers of wind and solar energy.
 Google has been 100% carbon neutral since 2007, and will shortly reach 100% renewable energy sources for its data centers.